Catharius/DU-MINIMALIST-HUD/README.md

 * Add a damage report list on the left of the hud when something is damaged

 ## Patch note
-**05/11/2020 :**
+**10/12/2020 :**
+* New warp module deactivated for now due to lua activateWarp nerf...
+* Fixed a bug that made a single dot that was a displaced element **05/11/2020 :**
 * New warp module added
 * Added Radar as a critical component